 - I completed some projects with nary a status update about them (does anyone care that I had a new water heater installed this month?)

 - The mental and emotional itch to do frequent checks at random times has faded significantly

-- I became less aware of what my online “friends” were doing but more aware of what I was doing as well as the people closest to me
+- I became less aware of what my online friends were doing and more aware of what I was doing

 - I enjoyed the time I spent with my kids more and felt more engaged with them